pratheepraj/fe-learning-inititative/README.md

-# KL Front-end Learning Initiative
+# KL NWC Front-end Learning Initiative

 ## INTRODUCTION

 ### Objective

-1. To bring up the front-end development capability of the KL office.
+1. To bring up the front-end development capability of the NWC developers in KL office.
-2. To be independent in front-end related development.
+2. To be independent in front-end related development in NWC.

 ### Main technologies to learn, as used in Nintex.